ankitects/faqs/src/when-problems-occur.md

 Please close Anki, then start it again while holding down the shift key, which will disable any add-ons you have installed.

 If the problem goes away when add-ons are disabled, you can narrow down the culprit by disabling one or more add-ons, restarting Anki, and seeing if the problem goes away.
+If you have lots of them, you can select the top half of your add-ons in the Add-ons screen and disable them.
+If after restarting Anki, the problem is still there, try the other half instead.
+Once you’ve found the half that is causing the problem, divide that half into half again, and repeat.
+You should be able to narrow it down in around ~6 steps that way.
-Repeat the process trying different add-ons, until you discover which one is causing the problem.
+Alternatively, if you don’t need all the add-ons you have installed, you could start by disabling all the ones you don’t need, and seeing if that helps.Repeat the process trying different add-ons, until you discover which one is causing the problem.

 If the issue turns out to be an add-on, please report the issue to the add-on author.